openingscience/book/_posts/2013-08-02-open_science_one_term_five_schools_of_thought.md

 to be accessible for a wider audience.
-The basic assumption herein is that the social web and Web 2.0 technologies allow scientists, on the one hand, to open up the research process and, on the other, to prepare the product of their research for interested non-experts.
+The basic assumption herein is that the social web and Web 2.0 technologies allow scientists, on the one hand, to open up the research process and, on the other, to prepare the product of their research for interested non-experts (see table 2).

 Accordingly, we recognize two different streams within the public
 school: The first is concerned with the accessibility of the research